nchePortfolio/cusProSe/docs/psd_usage.md

 * `E-value` (optional): minimal E-value the associated domain must match a sequence (0.01 if not specified)
 * `Forbidden` (optional): domain name the protein must not contain

 Once you have added all your mandatory/forbidden domains describing the domain architecture your proteins of interest must match, click on `Add rule to the list` to validate the rule.
-You'll see it listed in the 'Rule list' panel.
+You'll see it listed in the `Rule list` panel.
 Repeat the procedure to create as many rules as you want.

 Once all your desired rules are defined, click on `Save rules` to save them in a YAML file.
 This YAML file will look like the one described below: